wp-plugins/postman-smtp/readme.txt

 == Installation ==

-> Please be aware that if your host provides an internal SMTP server for you to use (e.g. GoDaddy), there is a good chance they have blocked access to external SMTP servers and Postman will not work for you.
-Use the "Run a Port Test" feature to determine if your host has blocked access to the SMTP server you wish to use.
+> Please be aware that if your host provides an internal mail server for you to use (e.g. GoDaddy), there is a good chance they have blocked access to external SMTP servers and Postman will not work for you.
+Use Postman's Port Test utility to determine if your host has a firewal in place.

 = Easy install and setup!
 (Recommended for all users) =
 1. Install and activate the plugin through the 'Plugins' menu in WordPress.